TheOdinProject/curriculum/contributing.md

 There are three main ways to contribute to the curriculum (see the [main website's repo](https://github.com/theodinproject/theodinproject) for how to contribute there), in order of preference:

+1. **Edit on Github** For small changes like adding links to student solutions or fixing typos, it's easiest to just edit the file directly on Github, which [I show how to do in this YouTube video](https://www.youtube.com/watch?v=V74l_zS1x8E).

 1. **Pull Request:**  To contribute, [fork the curriculum repository](https://help.github.com/articles/fork-a-repo), make your changes or additions to the appropriate file, then [submit a pull request](https://help.github.com/articles/using-pull-requests).
 This is best for small contributions like project solutions.
 You can also edit the file directly on Github (for instance if you're just submitting a link that can be easier) by using the "edit" option at the top of a particular file.
 That will automatically create a fork and pull request for you.

 2. **Github Issue:** You can also [open up a Github issue](https://github.com/theodinproject/curriculum/issues) instead and we'll take care of it.  *[About Github Issues](https://github.com/TheOdinProject/curriculum/issues)*